EnigmaticaModpacks/Enigmatica6/.github/README.md

 2. Open the `automation` folder.
 3. Run the script `InstanceSyncSetup`.
 4. Run the script `update-server`.
+5. The script `start-automated-server` is now available in the root folder - Run it to start the server.

 Re-run the script `update-server` whenever you want to update to a new modpack version.